TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/chapter.md

 - How should the facilitator plan their learning labs?

-- What are effective learning activities to include in learning labs?</p>
+- What are effective learning activities to include in learning labs?

 These are just some of the questions that will be addressed in this manual, and because it is working document, the experiences of FAR Center facilitators will continue to inform the material.